Growing raspberries in the home garden

 Keep an eye out for spots, discoloration, parts of the plants dying, or moldy growth on leaves or fruit.

-Hot days with strong sunlight may cause the production of berries that have white or colorless drupelets (the small, individual, seed-containing parts of each berry).
+Hot days with strong sunlight may cause sunscald on berries forming white or colorless drupelets (the small, individual, seed-containing parts of each berry).
 The white drupelets will be flavorless, but there is no harm in eating them.

-Once the weather cools, normal berries will be produced.
+Once the weather cools, plants will produce normal berries.
 Heat can also cause berries to ripen faster than you can pick them, which can attract insects.
 Pick ripe fruit immediately.

 Winter injury is often confused with cane blight, but it can be distinguished from other diseases due to its characteristic symptoms.